 Engine specs

-• When comparing engine displacements, the 64.8-cc engine of the Stihl BR 600 edges out the 63.3-cc engine of the Echo PB-770T.
-This indicates a potential slight increase in fuel consumption per stroke and a corresponding bump in power output.
+• In contrast, the Echo PB-770T's engine, with a displacement of 63.3 cc, is slightly surpassed by the 64.8-cc engine of the Stihl BR 600.
+As a result, the latter may consume marginally more fuel per stroke, potentially resulting in a slight power advantage.
 Each of these blowers requires a fuel/oil mix to operate, as the Echo PB-770T features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

 Other features